Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with hardware and home improvement retail operators on startup and inventory financing.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 What lenders look for in a True Value Hardware franchise application